MinsuJeong95/OWKD/README.md

 ## OWKD: Optimal Weight-based Knowledge Distillation Using Channel Feature Ensemble and Frequency Feature for Infrared Light Image-based Person Re-identification

-This study proposes a new optimal weight-based knowledge distillation (OWKD) for person re-id using IR images.

-OWKD is a method that performs channel feature ensemble knowledge distillation (CFE-KD), gram matrix to frequency knowledge distillation (GMF-KD), and optimal weight-based feature knowledge distillation (OWF-KD), thereby optimizing KD in person re-id ensemble models.

 -----------------------------------------------------------------------------------------------------------------------------